Whether youre here for a week or here to stay, here are the top 10 things you must do while youre in the midstate.

 A number of self-guided walking tours offer visitors a chance to see a variety of Antebellum and Victorian era homes.

-The Macon-Bibb County Convention and Visitors Bureau has information on the White Columns & Historic Architecture tour on its website at www.maconga.org.
+The Macon-Bibb County Convention and Visitors Bureau has information on the self-guided White Columns & Historic Architecture tour on its website at www.maconga.org.

-This tour includes some of Macons signature spots such as the Hay House, a 24-room, 18,000-square foot home built in the Italian Renaissance Revival style.
+This tour suggests some of Macons signature spots such as the Hay House, a 24-room, 18,000-square foot home built in the Italian Renaissance Revival style.
 The home was built over a four-year period beginning in 1855 and first occupied in 1860 by William Butler Johnston and his wife, Anne Clark Tracy.

 Officially known as the Johnston-Felton-Hay House after the families who occupied the home, the Hay House is a testament to what was then cutting-edge technology.
 This includes hot and cold running water, central heat, a speaker system, a ventilation system and an attached kitchen.